Larry Schwarz: Animation Collective

 Larry Schwarz was the CEO of now-defunct animation studio based in New York City, Animation Collective.
 The studio produced Kappa Mikey (and its spin-off Dancing Sushi), Thumb Wrestling Federation, Leader Dog: The Series, Tortellini Western: The Series, Three Delivery, and Speed Racer: The Next Generation for Nicktoons Network and Ellen's Acres, HTDT, and Princess Natasha for Cartoon Network.

-In addition, Schwarz served as producer of Wulin Warriors for Cartoon Network and the first season of The Incredible Crash Dummies for the Fox Box.
+In addition, Schwarz served as producer of Wulin Warriors for Cartoon Network and the first season of The Incredible Crash Dummies for the FoxBox.
 Animation Collective also created games and webisode cartoons for AOL, including Princess Natasha.

 Larry Schwarz and his Band

 Schwarz is the CEO of Larry Schwarz and His Band, which produced Alien Dawn (2013-2014) for Nicktoons Network and Team Toon (2006-2013) for Cartoon Network.
 Both series, produced in partnership with Fremantle Media Kids and Family Entertainment, were created by Schwarz.

 In February 2020, Schwarz announced that he is producing Dinosaur, Mermaid, Racecar, Pufferfish along with Believe Entertainment Group.